“Hey, Elizabeth

 knew I’d get yelled at,” Morgan offered.

 “What is it?”
-Elizabeth prompted, growing more worried.
+Elizabeth

 “It’s just these rules…and attending